 Is it possible to earn a monthly income from copy trading?

 It is possible to earn a monthly income from copy trading, but it is important to manage expectations.
-Copy trading enables investors to potentially achieve consistent returns, but its outcomes are influenced by market conditions and the performance of the traders they choose to copy.
+Copy trading enables investors to achieve consistent returns potentially, but its outcomes are influenced by market conditions and the performance of the traders they choose to copy.